 “An architect is able to merge the legislative requirements, the client’s vision and the developer’s budget.
 This ability to merge a broad range of requirements is the key role of the architect,” says Sheela.

 Using our architectural expertise, we find various ways to add value to every project.
-These might include simple optimisations, such as maximising natural light and ventilation, which research has shown is optimal for learning environments, or passive design principles to create energy efficient, thermally comfortable facilities.
+These can be simple things, such as maximising natural light and ventilation, which research has shown is optimal for learning environments, or applying passive design principles to create energy-efficient, thermally comfortable facilities.